Dassault Mirage III: Indo-Pakistani War of 1971

 During the 1971 War, PAF Mirages were used in preemptive strikes and also claimed the first aerial victories against Indian Airforce Canberra bombers and reconnaissance aircraft in the Western Front, along with Su-7 and Hawker Hunter.
 During the war, the Mirages were frequently employed for Airfield Interdiction, strike, as well as CAP missions; whereas the tasks of Close Air Support and Battlefield Air Interdiction were taken up by F-86 Sabres and Shenyang F-6P aircraft.

+Afghanistan and the War on Terror

-Moreover, during the War on terror, Pakistani Mirage-III & Mirage-V jets were deployed in the Khyber Pakhtunkhwa province after the spillover of militants from Afghanistan in 2001.
+The Mirage III was a major frontline combat type for the PAF in the 1970s and 1980s, and consequently took up early combat air patrols near the Afghan border following the Soviet Invasion of Afghanistan.
+During these Missions, two MiG-21s of the DRAAF were claimed by Mirage IIIs of No. 5 Squadron but these kills were never confirmed (16 April 1986 and 10 May 1986).
+They were also allegedly deployed against the Northern Alliance, and during the war on terror, Pakistani Mirage-III & Mirage-V jets were deployed in the Khyber Pakhtunkhwa province after the spillover of militants from Afghanistan in 2001.
 They performed Close Air Support missions throughout the conflict.